AP Port Profiles

 An SSID may be configured with a customized splash page, network access, and firewall rules to customize the experience of the wireless connection.
 These SSIDs can then be extended to wired connections via AP port profiles.

-AP port profiles map an SSID to a wired port on an Access Point.
+AP port profiles map an SSID to a wired port on an AP.
 The port profile for a given AP can be found on the Summary tab of an AP that contains multiple ports.
-The configuration page may be accessed either on the AP's Ports tab or on the Wireless > Configure > Port profiles page.
+The configuration page may be accessed either on the AP's Ports tab or on the Wireless > Configure > Port profiles.

 Configuring an AP Port Profile